MarounGrey-Notes/Tech-Interview-Preparation/Technical-Questions.md

 ### Explain DOM
 The DOM (Document Object Model) is like the blueprint of a webpage.
 It represents the structure and content of a web document, allowing web browsers to understand and manipulate it.
 Think of it as the browser's way of understanding and interacting with the elements of a webpage, like text, images, and buttons.
 The DOM is what enables dynamic and interactive web experiences by allowing developers to access, modify, and update the elements of a webpage using JavaScript.

-### What is a pair programming?
-Pair programming is when two people work together to write computer code.
-One person is called the "driver," and they write the code on the computer.
-The other person is called the "navigator," and they help the driver by thinking about the big picture, suggesting ideas, and catching mistakes.<br>
-The driver and navigator take turns, so they both have a chance to write code and think about the problem.
-By working together, they can find and fix errors faster, come up with better solutions, and learn from each other.
-It's like having a coding buddy to help you out and make the process more fun!

 ### Explain difference between SVG and Canvas
 SVG (Scalable Vector Graphics) is a markup language for creating vector graphics that can be scaled without losing quality.
 It's great for icons and logos and can be easily manipulated using CSS and JavaScript.